Dr Smita Kheria

 Smita is a Senior Lecturer in Intellectual Property Law in Edinburgh Law School.
 She studied at the University of Buckingham (LLB (Hons)), the University of Cambridge (LLM), and at Queen's University Belfast (PhD).
 Before undertaking her doctoral studies, she also practised as an advocate in commercial and intellectual property law.

-Smita welcomes proposals for postgraduate research in the area of copyright and related rights.
-She is also interested in projects that use empirical methodologies to study issues in Intellectual Property Law.
+Smita welcome applicants for doctoral study and post-doctoral mentoring.
+She is particularly interested in proposals for postgraduate research in the area of copyright and related rights, and also projects that use empirical methodologies to study issues in Intellectual Property Law.

 Current Research Interests

 Smita is interested in substantive law on copyright and related rights, in using empirical research to address questions pertaining to copyright law and policy, and, in exploring connections between Intellectual Property law and new forms of property and culture through the lens of creators and users.
 Her recent socio-legal research evaluates the complexities of copyright in a ‘real world’ context focussing on the intersection of copyright law with the everyday lives of creative practitioners.
 Her work addresses fundamental policy questions such as: Does copyright law matter?
 Who does it matter to and why?
 Who is it resisted by and why?
 How can copyright remain relevant and fit for purpose for artists working in social, technological, and economic conditions that are both uncertain and changing at pace?